-For the last ten years the people who've have manouevred themselves into a postion to make law and policy have been obsessed with 'austerity.'
+For the last twelve years the people who've have manouevred themselves into a postion to make law and policy have been obsessed with 'austerity.'
 For other people, of course, not for them.

 Their only idea of 'economy' was to cut.
 Cut wages.
 Cut funding.
 Cut jobs.

 We've heard the tired old argument that 'the economy is just like a household.
 You mustn't spend more than you earn.'
 Look away from the wagging finger and study some of the richest people in our economy instead.
 Ask yourself what the word 'earn' means.
 And also, where the money generated by our economy is being spent.
 (Millions on the white elephant that is HS2?
 Millions on Piffle-Paffle's 'Garden Bridge' which hasn't and never will be built?)